Occupational Health and Safety

 You cannot be disciplined or otherwise penalized for refusing unsafe work, even if a WorkSafeBC officer deems the work safe at the end of the refusal process.

 Once a WorkSafeBC officer deems the work to be safe, the formal refusal process is complete, and you must do the work in question.
 However, if you still believe the work is unsafe, please contact the HSA OHS department as soon as possible.
-This can be done through your chief steward to the HSA labour relations officer, or directly to the OHS department by emailing: @email.
+This can be done through your lead steward to the HSA labour relations officer, or directly to the OHS department by emailing: @email.

 A safe and healthy workplace